sschwindt/econnect/docs/team.rst

     .. image:: https://www.iws.uni-stuttgart.de/img/iws/mitarbeiter/Maximilian_Kunz_LWW.jpg?__scale=w:220,h:220,cx:350,cy:0,cw:899,ch:899

 MSc.
 Maximilian Kunz is a doctoral researcher at LWW.
 He focuses on the development of numerical models, ecomorphological assessments (vertical and lateral connectivity), and automation techniques in the model chain with principle component analysis (PCA).
-MORE TO FOLLOW SOON.
 He studied Civil Engineering on the Bachelor and Master level at the University of Stuttgart, with Water and Environment as his main field of study.
 During his Master studies, he spent one semester at the `Norwegian University of Science and Technology (NTNU) <https://www.ntnu.edu/>`_ to broaden his knowledge in the field of Hydropower Development.
 In his Master thesis he focused on 3-D numerical modelling of reservoir flushing with partial drawdown.
 Parallel to his studies he gained professional experience by working for `Wald + Corbe Consulting GmbH <http://wald-corbe.de/>`_ in Stuttgart.
 His work included the assistance in all work phases of several construction projects in the field of flood protection and ecological connectivity.